AluisioASG/ottermap/README.md

 ### External dependencies

 In order to build the map, you'll need [Git][] (obviously), [Node.js][] and the bundled `npm` package manager.
-Once you have these, you can install the [Grunt][] task runner, if you don't already have it, by running `npm install -g grunt-cli` from a command shell.
+Once you have these, you can install the [Jake][] build tool, if you don't already have it, by running `npm install -g jake` from a command shell.

-You'll also need a database backend, as the official servers won't speak to any instance not hosted in the official domains.
+You'll also need a database server, as the official ones won't speak to any instance not hosted in the official domains.
 Currently we support two backends: [Firebase][] and [MongoDB][] with the [DBAPI][] REST interface.
 You can have different servers for development and production.

 ### Building the map